zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 calculated t-statistic, two-tailed p-value Ttest_indResult(statistic=-1913.4944317390673, pvalue=3.0081979197771044e-43)
 ```
 There are three lines for each _t_-test.
-The first gives the title of the populations compared.
+The first gives the names of the populations compared.
 The second gives a description of the values on the third line of the output.
 The third line gives the _t_-test t-value and p-value.

 ## Citing the repository